• Home

 Table of Contents

-India has always been a country of paradoxes.
-As of Jan’21, India had a population of 1.4 BN people, 1.29 BN Aadhaar digital biometric identities, 1.1 BN mobile connections, 761 MN smartphones, 624 MN internet users (45% of country’s population)*.
+The health care system in India has always been a system with paradoxes.
+As of Jan 21, India had a population of 1.4 BN people, 1.29 BN Aadhaar digital biometric identities, 1.1 BN mobile connections, 761 MN smartphones, and 624 MN internet users (45% of the country’s population).

 No doubt, the country has made great strides in: